BroadbandForum/usp-test/05-coap.md

 ### Test Setup

-1. Ensure that the EUT and test equiment have the nessesary information to send and receive USP records to each other.
+1. Ensure that the EUT and test equipment have the necessary information to send and receive USP records to each other.
 2. The EUT and Controller are configured to communicate over CoAP using DTLS.
 3. The EUT and Controller have the necessary information about one another